DE LA ESPADA FACTORY

 IMPORTANT SAFETY INFORMATION:

 It is advisable to wear gloves whilst applying wax.
 Waxy cloths can spontaneously combust if not disposed of properly.
-After use, immediately immerse cloth in water, thoroughly soaking it, then place the wet cloth in an airtight container — a metal can with a tight-fitting lid or a plastic bag — and seal tightly before disposal.
+Immediately after use, place the waxy cloths in a clean airtight container filled to the top with water.
+Tightly close the lid.
+Dispose according to local regulations.
+NOTE: It is important that the cloth is fully submerged in water to prevent the chemical reaction that can occur when the waxy cloth is exposed to oxygen.
 Do not store wax near sources of extreme temperature.
 Do not take internally.
 Keep out of reach of children.

 Maintenance of Black Oiled Timber